 The BCIT GIS Bachelor of Technology degree (BTech) or Advanced Diploma Program (ADP) can be completed entirely via online learning.
 The BCIT GIS Advanced Certificate is only offered via online learning.

-Apply to the BCIT GIS AdvCert, GIS ADP or GIS BTech program as a part-time student.
+Apply to the BCIT GIS AdvCert, GIS ADP or GIS BTech program as a Flexible Learning student.
 You can apply anytime.
-You are a part-time student as you will not attend BCIT campus, and you will take at least two years to complete all the online AdvCert or ADP courses, or the online technical courses component of the B.Tech.
+You are a Flexible Learning student as you will not attend BCIT campus, and you will take at least two years to complete all the online AdvCert or ADP courses, or the online technical courses component of the B.Tech.
 Note: you can only complete these courses in one year if you are a full-time BCIT campus student.

 Contact Carmen Heaver to setup your online course schedule after you have submitted your application.